Back to Chapter 11 – Examples of Calvinist Interpretive Incoherence

 One day when Moody was preaching he said these words, “A young man told me last night that he was too great a sinner to be saved.
 Why they are the very men Christ came after.
 This man receiveth sinners and eateth with them.
 The only charge they could bring against Christ down here was that he was receiving bad men.
 They are the very kind of men he is willing to receive.
 All you’ve got to do is to prove to me that you are a sinner and I will prove to you that you’ve got a savior…So I preach the old gospel again, the Son of Man has come to seek and to save that which was lost.”
 That’s the way D. L. Moody preached…a plain man, preaching the plain gospel, and preaching it plainly.”[6]

-Note Lutzer’s description of Moody’s gospel message and the people’s response – “…people were glad to know that God actually did love sinners.”
-But were the people glad that Moody was merely informing them that God loved sinners or were they glad because Moody was telling them that God assuredly loved them as sinners?
-Note that before Moody came the people “had bought into some of the extremes of what is known as Calvinism where only the elect are saved.”
+Note Lutzer’s description of Moody’s gospel message and the people’s response, that is, “…people were glad to know that God actually did love sinners.”
+But were the people glad that Moody was merely informing them that God loved elect sinners, or were the people glad because Moody was telling them that God assuredly loved them as sinners?
+Note that Lutzer, who is a Calvinist, says that before Moody came, the people “had bought into some of the extremes of what is known as Calvinism where only the elect are saved.”
 But this is precisely what Lutzer believes.
-He admits as much in all his preaching and here also when he says “which the Bible does teach.”
-So we are baffled that Lutzer inconsistently affirms Moody’s universal inclusive love of God for all sinners.
-All sinners are included in God’s saving will and have a savior in Jesus.
+He admits as much in all his preaching, and here also when he says “which the Bible does teach.”
+So, we are baffled that Lutzer inconsistently affirms Moody’s universal, inclusive love of God for all sinners, that is, that all sinners are included in God’s saving will, have a Savior in Jesus, and can be saved by believing in Jesus.
 And yet Lutzer, in contradiction to that affirmation, also subscribes to unconditional election.
 You can see the blatant contradiction.

-The phrase “God loves sinners” falls short of the assurance that God’s love and desire to save includes me, you and all sinners.
+The phrase “God loves sinners” falls short of the assurance that God’s love and desire to save includes me, you, and all sinners.
 “God loves sinners” is an example of the verbal fudging or legerdemain that Calvinists are forced into if they are going to eke out some degree of gospel message that can be construed as “good news.”
 But we know that what the Calvinist must mean by this phrase is “God loves elect sinners.”
 This is what Lutzer believes.
-Therefore that is what Lutzer ought to say.
+Therefore, that is what Lutzer ought to say.
 His speech ought to remain consistent with his soteriological doctrines.
+But it is not.

 Now, even though Lutzer is trying to play both sides of a contradiction here, he certainly seems to be contrasting the universal “good news” of Moody’s gospel with the exclusivism of Calvinist unconditional election.
 Lutzer admits that the Calvinist doctrine played no constructive role in the lives of believers and was not in accord with the gospel as “good news.”
 Moody’s “good news” broke into the minds and hearts of these people who had “bought into” the Calvinist doctrine of unconditional election.
 Lutzer points out that the people were glad to hear and know that salvation was for “whosoever will.”
 Contrary to hearing about unconditional election, they were glad to hear Moody’s message that salvation was for all sinners – including them.
-Yet, even in the midst of telling us about Moody’s “good news” of salvation for all, Lutzer insists upon affirming this very same Calvinist doctrine of unconditional election.
-Incoherent with what he has just explained as to the content of Moody’s gospel preaching, Lutzer states,
+The true gospel message brings true joy.
+Yet, even in the midst of telling us about Moody’s “good news” of salvation for all, Lutzer insists upon affirming the Calvinist doctrine of unconditional election.
+Again, incoherent with what he has just explained as to the content of Moody’s gospel preaching, Lutzer states,

 Lutzer claims that Calvinist unconditional election is what the Bible teaches.
 So, again, what was this “news” that came to the people who had “bought into” this Calvinist doctrine that “only the elect are saved?”
 Lutzer states,